raunaqjain/raunaqjain.github.io/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - Python
-  - React
+  - Rust
-  - Vue
+  - Django
-  - Node.js
+  - Java
-  - WordPress
+  - Apache Solr
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Raunaq, a Computer Science graduate student based in Buffalo, New york.
+I enjoy solving challenging problems and building applications with a purpose.
+My goal is to provide users with awesome features they can use in their daily life.

+Before joining [University at Buffalo](http://www.buffalo.edu/), I interned at [Hypothizer](https://www.linkedin.com/company/docmentai-hypothizer/about/) where I worked on building a cloud-native document proceessing platform that captured intelligence-ready data from documents.

+Currently, I am working with [Prof. Steven Ko](https://nsr.cse.buffalo.edu/?page_id=272) to design a secure storage to verify the safety features of Rust and with [Prof. Varun Chandola](https://cse.buffalo.edu/~chandola/) & [Prof. Marc Bohlen](https://arts-sciences.buffalo.edu/art/faculty/directory/bohlen-marc.html) to develop an application which classifies species of plant in the field.

 Here are a few technologies I've been working with recently: